M-arcus/cloudron-docs/knowledgebase/docs/email.md

 * Email account sub-addressing by adding `+` tag qualifier
 * Setup mail filters and vacation email using ManageSieve
 * Catch all mailbox to receive mail sent to a non-existent mailbox
-* Relay all outbound mails via SendGrid, Postmark, Mailgun, AWS SES
+* Relay all outbound mails via SendGrid, Postmark, Mailgun, AWS SES or a Smart host
 * Anti-spam.
 Users can train the spam filter by marking mails as spam.
 Built-in rDNS and zen spamhaus lookup
 * Webmail.
 The [Rainloop](https://cloudron.io/appstore.html?app=net.rainloop.cloudronapp) and